cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
     Optional additional settings.
-Possible fields in dictionary are: port, request_path, timeout_sec, check_interval_sec, healthy_threshold, unhealthy_threshold.
+Possible fields in the dictionary are: `port`, `request_path`, `timeout_sec`, `check_interval_sec`, `healthy_threshold` and `unhealthy_threshold`.

     *default:* {}
   * `health_check_type`
-    This field indicates if this health check is a HTTP or HTTPS based health check.
+    This field indicates if this health check is an HTTP- or HTTPS-based health check.
 Possible values are: 'http' and 'https'.

     *type:* string
     *default:* http
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create a new resource (`false`).

     *type:* boolean
     *default:* False
   * `name`
     Optional health check name.
-By default it will be health check id.
+By default it will be the health check ID.

     *type:* string
     *default:*